Nirtzy/telegram_bot/README.md

 A Telegram bot for learning Python interactively!
 Features include:
 - Multiple-choice Python quiz questions with explanations
 - Vocabulary training with English and Russian definitions
-- Audio recognition: transcribe and evaluate user voice messages using Vosk
+- Audio recognition: transcribe and evaluate user voice messages (Vosk in development, switching to OpenAI/Google soon)
 - Reminders and motivational messages

 ## Features